-The proposed development activities include rehabilitation of the existing Pump house located on the Right Bank of Muthiyankattu Tank in Thaddayamalai which belongs to the Thaddayamalai GN division.
-Further, motors will be installed at the same location while overheads tank to be constructed in a different location to cover entire selected farmlands.
+The proposed development activities include rehabilitation of the existing Pumphouse located on the Right Bank of Muthiyankattu Tank in Thoddiyadi which belongs to the Thaddayamalai GN division.
+Further, motors will be installed at the same location while overheads tank to be constructed in two different locations to cover entire selected farmlands.

-Supplying and laying of PVC pipes and Construction of Pipelining structures of RB canal will be facilitating to all the beneficiaries identified in Annexure 3.
+Supplying and laying of PVC pipes and Construction of Pipelining structures of RB canal will be facilitating all the beneficiaries identified in Annexure 3.
 Pipe laying will be taking place along the road and either side will be disturbed during pipe laying.
 Lands are generally flat terrain.
 Either side of the proposed area contains both cultivated and bare lands.

 Mullaitivu is an agricultural economy-based district and rice production is the main agricultural activity undertaken by farmers in lowlands.
 Almost all farmers have both lowlands and uplands for their livelihood activities.
 However, Thaddayamalai RB canal farmers don't have a well-established and managed irrigation system, farmers cultivate paddy on a lowland in one term (Maha Seasons) per year.
 During Yala season (May to August), cultivation activities are limited to paddy on lowlands with water scarcity.
 Farmers have cultivated perennial crops such as coconut and mango on upland for their household consumption.
 Since it is receiving high rainfall during the Maha season (September to March), some farmers are cultivating seasonal crops on their uplands.
 During the Yala season, seasonal crops such as groundnuts, Chili, and various vegetables are cultivating by using open well/tube well water.
 However, open well/tube well water is not sufficient to cultivate their entire land, and most of the time only around 1acer is cultivated.
-One existing pump is in operational condition and only 4, 5 farmers are getting benefit from it.
+The existing pump house is not in operational condition and water extraction is limited during the dry season.
+Hence, the existing pump house will be moved to another location nearby 200-300 m.
+However, the new location is also an old pumping station and similar project activities are to be taken place.
+The new location is having enough extractable water during the dry period.
 Further, 40KWh solar panels will be installed on top of the Groundnut producer society-building and concession will be applicable to the electricity bill of the motors.
-Groundnut producer society building is the common solar panel installation point and 40KWh capacity is for both pump houses.
-Hence, proposed pump house rehabilitation initiatives will benefit the farmers in Thaddayamalai by providing enough water to increase their acreage and yield and it will ensure sustainability in the agriculture sector.
+Hence, proposed pump house rehabilitation initiatives will benefit the farmers in Thaddayamalai by providing enough water to increase their acreage and the yield and it will ensure sustainability in the agriculture sector.